 Python is the most widely-used language in scientific computing, period.
 Tools like NumPy and SciPy have established it as a fast, dynamic language that calls C and Fortran libraries where performance is needed.

-These things, combined with a thriving community and a diverse set of libraries to implement NLP models has made Python one of the most preferred programming languages for doing text analysis.
+These things, combined with a thriving community and a diverse set of libraries to implement natural language processing (NLP) models has made Python one of the most preferred programming languages for doing text analysis.

 NLTK, the Natural Language Toolkit, is a best-of-class library for text analysis tasks.
 NLTK is used in many university courses, so there's plenty of code written with it and no shortage of users familiar with both the library and the theory of NLP who can help answer your questions.